InsertKoinIO/koin/docs/setup/koin.md

 title: Koin
 ---

 All you need to setup Koin in your project

 ## Current Versions

 You can find all Koin packages on [maven central](https://search.maven.org/search?q=io.insert-koin).

-Here are the current available versions:
+Here are the currently available versions:

 | Project   |      Version      |
 |----------|:-------------:|